MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2environment.md

                 m_webResourceRequestedTokenForImageBlocking));
         }
 ```
+ [MicrosoftEdgeWebview2ReferenceWin32Icorewebview2webresourceresponse]: /microsoft-edge/webview2/reference/win32/icorewebview2webresourceresponse "interface ICoreWebView2WebResourceResponse | Microsoft Docs"

 #### get_BrowserVersionString

-The browser version info of the current [ICoreWebView2Environment](), including channel name if it is not the stable channel.
+The browser version info of the current `[ICoreWebView2Environment]()`, including channel name if it is not the stable channel.

 > public HRESULT [get_BrowserVersionString](#get_browserversionstring)(LPWSTR * versionInfo)

-This matches the format of the GetAvailableCoreWebView2BrowserVersionString API.
-Channel names are 'beta', 'dev', and 'canary'.
+It matches the format of the `GetAvailableCoreWebView2BrowserVersionString` API.
+Channel names are `beta`, `dev`, and `canary`.

 ```cpp
         wil::unique_cotaskmem_string version_info;